-The NLGJA Stylebook on LGBT Terminology offers advice on many terms often used when reporting on transgender individuals:
+The NLGJA Stylebook on LGBTQ Terminology offers advice on many terms often used when reporting on transgender individuals:

 An individual’s emotional and psychological sense of having a gender; feeling like a man, woman, both or neither (gender nonconformity).
 Does not necessarily align with an individual’s sex at birth.

 Medical diagnosis that identifies the unhappiness people experience when they feel their outward appearance of gender does not align with their mental and emotional state.
 This diagnosis given to transgender people is often a prerequisite to receive hormones or other transitioning treatments.
 Gender dysphoria replaces the outdated term “gender identity disorder.”

 The appearance, traits and/or mannerisms an individual presents to communicate their gender identity.
 Any traits (masculine, feminine, androgynous) can be present in people of any gender or gender expression.
 Gender expression may or may not match biological sex.

 gender identity disorder